JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7913 days**.

-And here is a just a random fact -  **An average adult produces about half a litre of flatulent gas per day, resulting in an average of about fourteen occurrences of flatulence a day**.
+And here is a just a random fact -  **The average human has about 20 square feet of skin weighing about 6 pounds**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)